MicrosoftDocs/dynamics-365-customer-engagement/ce/omni-channel-engagement-hub/omni-channel-whats-new.md

 ---
-title: "What's new in Omni-channel Engagement Hub | MicrosoftDocs"
+title: "What's new in Omnichannel for Customer Service | MicrosoftDocs"
-description: "Learn about what's new in Omni-channel Engagement Hub."
+description: "Learn about what's new in Omnichannel for Customer Service."
 keywords: ""
 author: kabala123
 ms.author: kabala